TallKite/linnstrument-firmware/README.md

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
 2) Download linnstrument-firmware-microLinn-234.072.001.ino.bin.zip from the LinnStrument Community wiki and unzip it.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download and unzip the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
+If you accidentally long-press the Update OS button, you'll enter user firmware mode and the display will go blank.
+To return to normal, just unplug your Linnstrument.
+If you see "Couldn't retrieve LinnStrument's settings, interrupting firmware upgrade.
+Go ahead with default settings?", **STOP**, because "go ahead" means "delete all user settings and calibration data".
+Quit the updater app, unplug the Linnstrument and start over.
 4) Check your OS version to confirm the update.
 Tap twice to see all three numbers.
 It should be 234.072.001 or higher.
 If not, reboot your computer and try again.
 5) Important, read the next section about uninstalling!

-NOTES:

-If you see "Couldn't retrieve LinnStrument's settings, interrupting firmware upgrade.
-Go ahead with default settings?", **STOP**, because "go ahead" means "delete all user settings and calibration data".
-Usually quitting the updater app, unplugging the Linnstrument and starting over fixes the problem.

-If you accidentally long-press the Update OS button, the display will go blank.
-To return to normal, just unplug your Linnstrument.

 #  UPDATING / UNINSTALLING

 IMPORTANT: Updating to a newer version of microLinn is done normally.
 Put the new .bin file next to the updater app, etc. But if you want to go back to an official (non-microtonal) version of the firmware, there's an extra step.
-Just before you run the updater, on the Global Settings screen, tap the pad to the right of the "Update OS" pad (17th column, 3rd row from the bottom) so that it turns dark blue.
-If on a LinnStrument 128, tap the pad just above the calibration pad (16th column, 5th row).
+Just before you run the updater, on the Global Settings screen, tap (don't long-press) the "Update OS" pad *twice* so that it turns red.
 This tells your LinnStrument to *uninstall* microLinn.
 This deletes all your microtonal data, necessary in order to avoid deleting your calibration data and all your user settings.
 Don't uninstall when updating to a newer version of microLinn, because you'll delete your microtonal data needlessly.
-(Uninstalling is currently broken, contact us for a workaround.)

 #  MAIN MENU

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
-Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can simply tap it.
-On a LinnStrument 200, you can also tap the light blue button in column 17.
+Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns yellow and you can simply tap it.
+On a LinnStrument 200, you can also tap the yellow button in column 17.
+On a LinnStrument 128, you can also tap the yellow button in column 16 row 4.

 Main menu, *LONG-PRESS EACH BUTTON* to see its function